Floppotron

 The Floppotron is a musical instrument created by Polish engineer Paweł Zadrożniak.

-It is made of a synchronized array of obsolete computer hardware programmed to play tunes.
+It is made of a synchronized array of partially obsolete computer hardware programmed to play tunes.
 The current Floppotron 3.0 build sports 512 floppy drives, 16 hard drives, and 4 flatbed scanners.
 The net effect is of a robot orchestra.

 Development

 First version

 The first version of the instrument was built in 2011 and consisted of two floppy drives and an ATMega microcontroller.
 The sound is generated by the magnetic head moved by its stepper motor.
 To make a specific sound, the head must be moved with appropriate frequency.

 The invention gained public notoriety with a demonstration of the Imperial March posted on YouTube achieving more than 6 million views.

 2.0 version

 In 2016 Paweł Zadrożniak improved his previous version of the Floppotron with 64 floppy drives, 8 hard drives, and two flatbed scanners.
 Every column of 8 FDDs was connected to one 8-channel controller built on ATMega16 microcontroller; the HD was controlled by 2 push-pull outputs built with discrete SMD MOSFETs.
 The Scanner head controllers were built using off-the-shelf boards – an Arduino Uno.
-On June 6th, 2022 Floppotron 2.0 was officially decommissioned.
+On June 6, 2022, Floppotron 2.0 was officially decommissioned.